StunlockStudios/battlerite-docs/source/players/players.rst

     }
   }

 Get a Collection of Players
 ---------------------------

 This endpoint retrieves a collection of up to 6 players, filtered by name.
 Player names are specific to each region.
-If a player has changed names, it is possible that there are multiple ID's for a single player name.

 **HTTP Request**